jonalbr/heat-sheet-pdf-highlighter/README.md

 ### **Windows:**
+#### **Setting up a Virtual Environment and Installing Dependencies**

+Before building the application, it's recommended to create a Python virtual environment and install the necessary dependencies.
+Otherwise unnecessary packages might end up in your executable and make it larger than needed.

+1. Open a command prompt in the root directory of the project.

+2. Create a new virtual environment:

+    ```bash
+    python -m venv .venv
+    ```

+3. Activate the virtual environment:

+    ```bash
+    .venv\Scripts\activate
+    ```

+4. Once the virtual environment is activated, install the dependencies listed in the `requirements_build.txt` file:

+    ```bash
+    pip install -r requirements_build.txt
+    ```

+Now you're ready to build the application.
+Make sure to keep the virtual environment activated while building.

+### **Build:**

 Run the `build.bat` script to compile the application.
 Make sure to open a command prompt in the directory where the `build.bat` script is located.

 ```bash